 Later that night, we started our descent over snow-topped mountains which stood out against the pitch black of the night.
 As the plane sunk below the city lights and clunked onto the runway, I almost wanted to be that loser who claps when the plane lands.
 It was an ordeal, but I'd finally made it.
 The pilot's voice blared over the speaker "Welcome to Dunedin, everybody".
 "You've got to be kidding me" I muttered to myself, and thankfully, he was!

 Every time my flight has been stuck in the air or delayed, the air hostesses have fed us Cookie Time cookies.
-I have eaten too many to count in the past month - to the point where I swore I'll never eat another one of them in my life.
-That didn't last very long at all - the first place that Sym and I headed was the Cookie Time Cookie Bar on Camp Street.
-As much as I try not to like Cookie Time cookies, they are just so good!
+I have eaten too many to count in the past month - to the point where I swore I'd never eat another one of them in my life.
+That didn't last very long at all though.
+The first place that Sym and I headed was the Cookie Time Cookie Bar on Camp Street.
+As much as I tried not to like Cookie Time cookies, they are just so good!
 Especially warm ones with hokey-pokey ice cream.

 After gutsing out on sugar, we decided to get something a bit more substantial to eat.
 We headed to Devil Burger (which I reckon is better than Ferg Burger) for some Curry Cheese Chips.

 I am a bit of an overexaggerater sometimes, you've probably figured that out if you know me personally or read my blog.
-When I told Sym that Milford Sound "was like my favourite place in the entire world" she said that "everywhere is your favourite place in the entire world".
-Milford Sound is about a four hour drive from Queenstown but after the amount I had hyped it up, Sym was determined to check it out.
+When I told Sym that Milford Sound "was like my favourite place in the entire world" she said "everywhere is your favourite place in the entire world".
+Milford Sound is about a four hour drive from Queenstown but because of the amount I'd hyped it up, Sym was determined to check it out.
 Milford Sound is definitely worth the drive - the only dilemma we had was that after my 36 hour plane delay, I had just over 24 hours in the South Island - if we were to go to Milford Sound, eight of them would be spent driving.
 "Are you sure?"
 I asked Sym "we could just go to Wanaka and Arrowtown, they are beautiful too".
-But she managed to somehow twist my arm into going.
+But she managed to, somehow, twist my arm into going.